grandwazir/jekyll-plugin-site/features.md

 You can view your own ban history, or that of any other player, quickly and easily within the game.
 You can also revoke previous bans, clear the history of a player altogether and export or import bans from the stock minecraft list.

 There is also the ability to review recent bans; a useful feature if you want to see who has been banned while you are away.

+## Tab completion

+BanHammer now features tab completion for all commands where it is appropriate.
+This means it is never been easier to manage the bans on your server.
+Simply start typing a player's name and press tab and it will automatically match the name either from the people online or from the database.

+The same feature has been extended to completing names of commands and the names of limits.
+Go and try it out; it is awesome!

 ## Alias integration